daskeyboard/daskeyboard.io/index.md

     </h1>

     <div class="homepage__tagline">
-    The Das Keyboard 5Q is a cloud connected keyboard allowing users to display color notifications on each key.
+    The Das Keyboard 5Q is a cloud connected keyboard that can display color notifications its keys.
-    Notifications can come from applications such as Twitter, Gmail, eBay, Facebook and many others.
+    Notifications come from Twitter, Gmail, eBay, Facebook and many others.
     Hundreds of applications can be configured via IFTTT and Zapier, transforming the 5Q keyboard into a RGB dashboard.
-    An open REST API is also available for programmers.
+    An open REST API is available for programmers.
     </div>

     <div class="homepage__button_row">